Moudi bint Khalid Al Saud

-Moudi bint Khalid Al Saud (موضي بنت خالد آل سعود) is a member of the House of Saud, the Saudi royal family.
+Moudi bint Khalid Al Saud (موضي بنت خالد آل سعود) is a member of the Saudi ruling family, one of the grandchildren of Saudi's founder King Abdulaziz.
 She was among the first female members of the Consultative Assembly of Saudi Arabia who served in the post between January 2013 and December 2016.

 Early life and education

 Princess Moudi is the daughter of King Khalid and Sita bint Fahd Al Damir.
 She received basic education in Riyadh and studied French.

 Career

-Moudi bint Khalid is the general secretary the King Khalid Foundation and the chair of its investment committee.
-She is also the general secretary of the Al Nahda Foundation of Riyadh.
-The foundation was awarded the first Chaillot prize for human rights organisations in the Persian Gulf region in 2009.
-She is a board member of the Saut, an agency of the down syndrome foundation in Saudi Arabia.
-In 2011 she began to provide fellowships under the Legatum Center to Saudi Arabian students attending Massachusetts Institute of Technology.
+Moudi is the general secretary of the King Khalid Foundation and the chair of its investment committee.
+She was also the general secretary of the Al Nahda Foundation of Riyadh.
+In 2009, the foundation was awarded the first Chaillot prize for human rights organisations in the Persian Gulf region.
+As of June 2023, she is the chair of the Al Nahda Foundation.

+Moudi is a board member of the Saut, an agency of the down syndrome foundation in Saudi Arabia.
+In 2011, she began to provide fellowships under the Legatum Center to Saudi Arabian students attending Massachusetts Institute of Technology.
 She is one of the board members of Art of Heritage Organization.

-In January 2013 Princess Moudi was elected to the Consultative Assembly, being one of the first 30 Saudi Arabian women appointed to the assembly.
+In January 2013, Moudi was elected to the Consultative Assembly, being one of the first 30 Saudi Arabian women appointed to the assembly.
 She was one of the two royal women appointed to the Assembly along with Sara bint Faisal, daughter of King Faisal.
 Tenure of both royal women ended in December 2016 when King Salman appointed new members to the Assembly.